norbu09/pocket_flex/rules_files/docs/design_pattern/multi_agent.md

 - **Supervision**: If running multiple agent flows as processes, use OTP Supervisors to ensure fault tolerance and manage the lifecycle of agent processes.
 - **Complexity**: Multi-agent systems can become complex quickly.
 Start simple and clearly define the roles and interactions of each agent.

+## Best Practices

+- Isolate agent responsibilities for testability.
+- Prefer message passing or ETS for agent communication.
+- Supervise all agent processes for fault tolerance.

+## References
+- See [Workflow](./workflow.md) for orchestration patterns.
+- See [Node](../core_abstraction/node.md) for node design.

 PocketFlex provides the building blocks (nodes, flows) for agent logic, while Elixir/OTP provides the powerful concurrency and fault-tolerance mechanisms needed to orchestrate multiple agents effectively.